Just the FAQs - General Election

 If you are already registered but you need to make a change, visit our Update Voter Registration page.

-Where Can I Learn About Voting in the General Election?
+How Do I Vote in the General Election?

 You can vote in the General Election using any of these methods.
 Click on the links to learn more about each way you can cast your ballot.